benmcrae/iwc-infrastructure-test/README.md

 ![ServerSpec first test run](assets/ec2-test-pre.png)

+*ATTN: We have 7 passing tests and 6 failing!*

 ## 4. Technical Implementation

 I decided to do the technical implementation using Ansible *(Disclaimer: this is my first time using Ansible - feedback welcome!)*.